HospitalRun/planning/Requirements/v1_0/Incident-Management.md

 1. Incident ID
 2. Entered by   (user name)
-3. DateTime Entered
+3. DateTime Created
 4. DateTime of last update
+5. Updated By
-5. DateTime of incident
+6. DateTime of incident
-6. Type of Incident
+7. Type of Incident
-7. Sub-type of Incident
+8. Sub-type of Incident
 8. Description
 9. Status of incident